ASME Guidelines for Editors and Publishers

 - Editorial integrity must not be compromised by advertiser influence

-The following best practices answer some of the questions most frequently asked by editors and publishers but can be easily summarized in one sentence: Media consumers should always be able to distinguish between content produced by journalists and content delivered on behalf of advertisers.
+These guidelines answer some of the questions most frequently asked by editors and publishers but can be easily summarized in one sentence: Don’t deceive the reader.

 1. Don't Print Ads on Covers